josh-oiknine/CakePHP-HttpSocket-POST-File/README.md

-CakePHP-HTTPSocket-POST-File
+CakePHP-HttpSocket-POST-File
 ============================

-Extension of the CakePHP HTTPSocket Class with additional functionality for POSTing files
+Extension of the CakePHP HttpSocket Class with additional functionality for POSTing files.

 Usage
 =====

 1. Import the file in your Model or Controller:

-        App::uses('HttpSocketWithFile', 'Vendor');
+        // Remember to place the file in your app/Vendor folder of your CakePHP project App::uses('HttpSocketWithFile', 'Vendor');

 2. Instantiate the class:

+		// Simple enough
 		$HttpSocketWithFile = new HttpSocketWithFile();

 3. Use as normal with the additional method for posting a file:

 		$postData = array(